good-bank/GB_fulfillment_app/docs/Documentation.md

 **Input**
 `Week number`
 `Year`
-`Box type exclusion` - some weeks don't have pork (NP), glutenfrei (GF) or laktosefrei (LF), this can be indicated so that labels don't include redundant information
+`Box type exclusion` - on some weeks the box planning does not require to identify no pork (NP), glutenfrei (GF) or laktosefrei (LF) boxes.
+The exclusion function allows to avoid redundant information
 `Processed Nationals` - contains new orders
 `Upcoming Nationals` - contains recurring orders